 Treating Band Slippage with LAP-BAND® Surgery Revision

 For some patients, LAP-BAND® slippage happens slowly with symptoms gradually occurring.
 Others may develop acute slippage and require emergency attention.
 In either case, LAP-BAND® surgery revision is often necessary to treat slippage.

 There are different options for addressing LAP-BAND® slippage.
 The LAP-BAND® may be repositioned, removed, or replaced.
 If the LAP-BAND® has only slightly slipped, the band may be deflated for several weeks, during which time it may reposition on its own without the need for surgery.
 If this does not work, or the slippage is more moderate to severe, surgery will be needed to either remove or replace the LAP-BAND®.

 When removed, an alternative bariatric surgery procedure may be performed to help patients continue to lose weight or keep off the weight lost with LAP-BAND® surgery.
 Without replacing a slipped LAP-BAND® or converting the LAP-BAND® to another form of bariatric surgery, such as gastric sleeve surgery or gastric bypass surgery, patients may be prone to weight gain.

 Learn More about LAP-BAND® Surgery Revision

 If you have experienced any of the symptoms of LAP-BAND® slippage, it's important to see a bariatric surgeon immediately to avoid serious complications and ensure your weight loss results continue.
-Dr. Garcia can examine your LAP-BAND® and provide you with treatment options to help you experience weight loss success.
-To learn more about LAP-BAND® surgery revision, or to find out more about your bariatric surgery treatment options, please schedule a consultation with Dr. Garcia at your earliest convenience.
+We can examine your LAP-BAND® and provide you with treatment options to help you experience weight loss success.
+To learn more about LAP-BAND® surgery revision, or to find out more about your bariatric surgery treatment options, please schedule a consultation at your earliest convenience.